All Episodes

 Great.

-But here's here's the point.
+But here's the point.

-I'm free country, right?
+Free country, right?

 So I got all the Obama emails.

-I got all of the uh of the campaign stuff.
+I got all of the campaign stuff.

 And I had to admit that a lot of stuff they did was genius.

-But what they did is if they got you to come to one event, if they got you to organize something in your neighborhood, if they got you to send them twenty bucks, you always heard back from them.
+But what they did is if they got you to come to one event, if they got you to organize something in your neighborhood, if they got you to send them 20 bucks, you always heard back from them.

 Not just the way any political organization will, looking for more money, more money, more money.